Looking for Stocks with Positive Earnings Momentum? Check Out These 2 Finance Names

 The Zacks Earnings ESP, Explained

-The final step today is to look at a stock that meets our ESP qualifications.
-Reinsurance Group (RGA) earns a #1 (Strong Buy) 14 days from its next quarterly earnings release on February 2, 2023, and its Most Accurate Estimate comes in at $3.62 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Stag Industrial (STAG) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.57 a share 23 days away from its upcoming earnings release on February 15, 2023.

-Reinsurance Group's Earnings ESP sits at +1.59%, which, as explained above, is calculated by taking the percentage difference between the $3.62 Most Accurate Estimate and the Zacks Consensus Estimate of $3.56.
-RGA is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.57 Most Accurate Estimate and the $0.55 Zacks Consensus Estimate, Stag Industrial has an Earnings ESP of +2.89%.
+Investors should also know that STAG is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-RGA is part of a big group of Finance stocks that boast a positive ESP, and investors may want to take a look at Prologis (PLD) as well.
+STAG is one of just a large database of Finance stocks with positive ESPs.
+Another solid-looking stock is LendingClub (LC).

-Prologis, which is readying to report earnings on April 18, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $1.25 a share, and PLD is 89 days out from its next earnings report.
+Slated to report earnings on January 25, 2023, LendingClub holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.22 a share two days from its next quarterly update.

-Prologis' Earnings ESP figure currently stands at +2.29% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.22.

-Because both stocks hold a positive Earnings ESP, RGA and PLD could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported